 - 2.12.1.
-Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions. - 2.12.2.
+Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code/relevant legislation relating to admissions.
+The deadline for any such complaint is 15 May in the year before the arrangements are to apply. - 2.12.2.
 Complaints about the appeals panel can be made to the Secretary of State.